Mary Long knows that having a second chance at life is an honour to be celebrated.

 The event’s legacy and impact live on, with many riders from the original event participating in the Tour de Brisbane each year, including many transplant recipients and their loved ones.

-In 2023, Mary championed the cause close to her heart by continuing to lead the Cycle of Giving Team at the event.
+In 2023 and 2024, Mary championed the cause close to her heart by continuing to lead the Cycle of Giving Team at the event.
 And in 2024, she’s guiding a team of cyclists at the Tour de Brisbane again to raise precious funds for organ transplant research and research into other related chronic health conditions.

 “I’m so proud to be leading the Cycle of Giving Team again this year to ensure awareness for this vital cause continues to grow,” she said.